ludviked/masterthesis-soma-quality-checklist/README.md

 ## Data

-The `data/` folder contains the dataset used for the analyses and final thesis reporting.
-The main input file used by the R script is:

-`SOMA-Data_Descriptives_Import.xlsx`
+The thesis-specific dataset used for the analyses is not publicly available at this stage because the broader SR-SOMA dataset is currently under embargo.
+The public repository therefore includes the analytic code and supplementary materials, but not the underlying thesis dataset.

 ## Search and screening documentation